warestack/entity-recognition/README.md

 The Entity-Recognition library utilizes `spaCy`, `BERTopic`, and `Transformers` to provide a robust technology entity recognition system capable of identifying technological entities within texts and suggesting relevant technologies using advanced NLP techniques.

+The library automatically downloads the required spaCy model if not installed, making it easy to get started.

 ## Table of Contents
 - [Entity-Recognition](#entity-recognition)
   - [Table of Contents](#table-of-contents)